tesujimath/elvish-tap/README.md

 `tap:status` is a simple TAP consumer, which formats test output and, usually, exits with 1 on test failure.

 Exiting can be overridden by passing `&exit=$false`, which causes the overall result to be returned as a boolean.

+Alternatively, `tap:format` is a TAP consumer which formats test output and returns a boolean, and so is more convenient for use within the Elvish REPL.

 ## Examples